cchoy96/uchicagowintercare.github.io/README.md

 #### Editing the Website Text
 Almost all of the website's text can all be edited through the **config.toml** file.
+To edit the text used for the *Packages* section, access the .yaml files in the **data/projects** directory.

 #### Editing the Website's Images
 This can be done by changing out the images in the **static/img** directory.
 Make sure that whatever new image you're trying to insert has the same name and file extension as the one it is replacing.

+If you choose to change the file name or extension, you will need to change it in all the places that reference that image in either the .yaml or .toml files.

+Try to keep the image dimensions the same to preserve the layout of the site.

 #### Editing the Website's Domain Name
 If you wish to change the domain name of the site, change the **CNAME** file and the **config.toml**'s *baseurl* field.